MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/How-to--Set-Up-Multiple-Web-Server-Instances-for-the-Microsoft-Dynamics-NAV-Web-Client.md

 ---
-title: "How to: Set Up Multiple Web Server Instances for the Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms.assetid: 28566a8f-eccf-4344-bc00-1df9b6918783 caps.latest.revision: 29
+title:"How to: Set Up Multiple Web Server Instances for the Microsoft Dynamics NAV Web Client" ms.custom: na ms.date: 06/05/2016 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na ms.topic: article ms-prod:"dynamics-nav-2017"
+ms.assetid: 28566a8f-eccf-4344-bc00-1df9b6918783
+caps.latest.revision: 29
-manager: terryaus
+manager: edupont
 ---
 # How to: Set Up Multiple Web Server Instances for the Microsoft Dynamics NAV Web Client
 When you install the [!INCLUDE[nav_web_server](includes/nav_web_server_md.md)], a website with a web server instance for the [!INCLUDE[nav_web](includes/nav_web_md.md)] is added on Internet Information Services \(IIS\).
 There may be scenarios when you want to set up multiple [!INCLUDE[nav_web](includes/nav_web_md.md)] instances on the [!INCLUDE[nav_web](includes/nav_web_md.md)] website.
 For example, you could set up a separate [!INCLUDE[nav_web](includes/nav_web_md.md)] instance for the different companies.